Bert-Proesmans/bert-proesmans.github.io/_posts/2018-01-18-Procedural-macros-in-Rust.md

 ---
 layout: post
-title: Procedural macros in Rust
+title: "Procedural macros in Rust"
+description: "It's essentially you writing code which writes code for you."
 ---

 Sooo..
 [Meta-Programming](https://en.wikipedia.org/wiki/Metaprogramming)!
 It's essentially you writing code which writes code for